 Flying to Colorado is not your only option.
 Depending on where you are starting from and what part of Colorado Ski Country you want to explore, many resorts are just a day’s drive from Texas, the Southwest, and Midwest.
 If you are flying and are looking to rent a car during your stay, we suggest our partner Hertz (for special Colorado Ski Country discounts, use these Hertz promotion codes).
 They can get you equipped with a car able to handle the variable road conditions Colorado can offer.
 Interstate 70 and other Colorado mountain highways and roads are very well maintained, but it is still important to be prepared for winter driving conditions.
 At some times, traction laws may be in effect, so do your research and always check conditions before you hit the road.

-Just kidding, Colorado is landlocked and most of the water in high country is frozen during ski season anyway.
+Just kidding, Colorado is landlocked and most of the water in the high country is frozen during ski season anyway.
 But we appreciate your nautical spirits!